byjg/php-migration/README.md

 $connection = new ConnectionManagement('mysql://migrateuser:migratepwd@localhost/migratedatabase');
 $migration = new Migration($connection, '.');

-// Create the database from "base.sql" script and run ALL existing scripts for up the database version;
+// Restore the database using the "base.sql" script and run ALL existing scripts for up the database version
+// and run the up() method to maintain the database updated;
 $migration->reset();

 // Run ALL existing scripts for up the database version from the current version to the last version;